qbilius/psychopy_ext/README.rst

   - In a terminal, navigate to the demos folder
   - Type ``python run.py main exp run``.
 Do the experiment!
-  - Type ``python run.py main analysis run --plot`` to see how well you did.
+  - Type ``python run.py main analysis run`` to see how well you did.

 - For people who use **PsychoPy** app: